 The past couple of years I have been writing poetry, releasing a book in 2011 called “In Heart Mind & Soul” a book containing uplifting poems and prayers.
-There will be a second book with over 45 uplifting poems called “Pauze For Thought” that will be published with mPowr Publishing.
+My second book with over 45 uplifting poems called “Pauze For Thought” has just been published with mPowr Publishing.

 The Powers Of Reggae Music, Poetry & Positivity….

 Read Gav Pauze’s story on the London Curls website, about overcoming a head injury with natural therapies including Reggae music, poetry and positivity: The Healing Power Of Reggae Music, Poetry, Positivity Click here.